Signed in as:

 This QR code tour is dedicated as a gift to The Wayne County Historical Society in memory of Richard "Dick" Kreitner, a great friend who inspired my interest in local history and also the idea of keeping it alive by passing it on to generations.
 Dick once said, "tell your children and grandchildren how fun history is."

-In today's times, where technology has seem to have taken over, we are hopeful that including it in this program may make it exciting to the younger generation.
+In today's times, where technology has seemed to have taken over, we are hopeful that including it in this program may make it exciting to the younger generation.

 Thank you Mr. Kreitner for "setting the table" for us to feed our hunger for history!